qorg11/kill9/index.md

 This is a website made by qorg11.
 This is a "blog" about anything.
 It runs [werc](http://werc.cat-v.org) as its "cms"

-The horrible theme is based on the Structure and Interpretation of Computer Programs cover.
+The theme is Yotsuba B

 Anything that I've written in this website is under CC BY license.
 Images might or might not be under that license.